A quantum mechanics for magnetic horizons: Introduction

 The procedure we outlined has a technical complication: the formula for the TT index --- schematically in (\ref{index original expression}) --- has an infinite sum over gauge fluxes on $S^2$.
 For each term in the sum, one obtains a different quantum mechanics upon reduction.
-Thus it appears that, even at finite $N$, one has to deal with a quantum mechanical model with an infinite number of sectors, on which we do not have good control. \footnote{This is partially due to the fact that the reduction is in the grand canonical ensemble for the electric charges (though it is microcanonical for the magnetic charges), with fixed chemical potentials.
+Thus it appears that, even at finite $N$, one has to deal with a quantum mechanical model with an infinite number of sectors, over which we do not have good control. \footnote{This is partially due to the fact that the reduction is in the grand canonical ensemble for the electric charges (though it is micro-canonical for the magnetic charges), with fixed chemical potentials.
 Therefore, the states of all BPS and near-BPS black holes are mixed up together.} Nevertheless, in the large $N$ limit we expect one sector to dominate the entropy \footnote{We are grateful to Juan M. Maldacena for suggesting this possibility to us years ago.} and thus to contribute the majority of the states.
 We determine such a sector by performing a saddle-point evaluation of the index in the sum over fluxes.
 This gives us an $\cN=2$ supersymmetric gauged quantum mechanics with a finite number of fields (at finite $N$).

 The resulting $\cN=2$ QM, that we exhibit in Section~\ref{sec: QM}, has some interesting features.
-It has $U(1)^N$ gauge group, and a number of fields that scales as $N^\frac{7}3$.
-It has an $SU(2)$ global symmetry, dual to the isometry of the $S^2$ black-hole horizon.
-More importantly, it has a large number of couplings among the fields, expressed in terms of Clebsh-Gordan coefficients (arising in the reduction from the overlap of Landau-level wavefunctions on $S^2$).
-Therefore, although the quantum mechanics is specific and well defined, at large $N$ its couplings can be approximated by random variables following a statistical distribution.
-This makes us hopeful that the IR dynamics might have some traits in common with supersymmetric SYK models \cite{Fu:2016vas}.
+It has $\rU(1)^N$ gauge group, and a number of fields that scales as $N^\frac{7}3$.
+It has an $\rSU(2)$ global symmetry, dual to the isometry of the $S^2$ black-hole horizon.
+More importantly, it has a large number of couplings among the fields, expressed in terms of Clebsch-Gordan coefficients (arising in the reduction from the overlap of Landau-level wave-functions on $S^2$).
+Therefore, although the quantum mechanics is specific and well defined, we expect that at large $N$ its couplings could be approximated by random variables following a suitable statistical distribution.
+This makes us hopeful that the IR dynamics might have some traits in common with supersymmetric SYK models \cite{Fu:2016vas, Heydeman:2022lse}.
 The idea of obtaining a supersymmetric QM with fixed, but statistically distributed, couplings that could describe near-extremal horizons already appeared in \cite{Anninos:2016szt} in the context of asymptotically-flat black holes in string theory.

 In the large $N$ saddle-point evaluation of the TT index, we noticed that there is actually a series of saddle points --- one of which dominates the large $N$ expansion.
 These saddle points are labelled by shifts of the chemical potentials by $2\pi$, and likely correspond to a series of complex supergravity solutions with the very same boundary conditions, as in \cite{Dijkgraaf:2000fq, Aharony:2021zkr}.